 Life vs Tyent Price Comparison

-Currently, the MXL-15 is being sold for about $1000 more than the UCE-11.
+At the time of this writing, the MXL-15 costs more than the UCE-11.
 Do you think it’s worth the extra money?

 Now, let’s take a look at a visual representation of each machine to give you an idea of what each would like in your kitchen.